AlyGame/stdsb.h/README.md

 You can install my library following this steps:

-> 1.Download last version of stdsb.h libary for ubuntu or you can clone to a Desktop folder with git follow this command:
+> 1.Download last version of stdsb.h library for ubuntu or you can clone to a Desktop folder with git follow this command:

 ```bash
 git clone https://github.con/AlyGame/stdsb.h